 How to get to Rome from Fiumicino: other transportation methods

-One thing you should avoid under any circumstances are private cars offering to take you to Rome for a seemingly low price.
+One thing you should avoid under any circumstances are private cars that offer to take you to Rome for a seemingly low price.
 If you stop to think about it, it will be a price not much cheaper than a transfer, and you never know what can happen even though Rome is a very safe city to travel in.
-Instead, choose one of these alternatives:### Getting to Rome from Fiumicino by bus
+Instead, choose one of these alternatives:

 The round-trip bus between Rome and Fiumicino is a very cheap option and the good thing is that in this case you can book the ticket in advance.
 Some buses stop at Termini station and others at different points in the city center, depending on the transport company.

 You can get to Rome by train in two ways.
 One is by taking the Leonardo Express to Termini station, which takes 55 minutes and costs 15 euros.
-The other option is the FL-1 train line, which takes a little longer to get to Rome (about 1 hour 15 minutes) but with a slightly cheaper price of 8 €.
+The other option is the FL-1 line train, which takes a little longer to get to Rome (about 1 hour 15 minutes) but with a slightly cheaper price of 8 €.

-An option that I do not really recommend, as you pay a similar price to the transfers but without all the advantages of booking in advance.
-In any case, if you had planned to take public transport but you regret it at the last moment, keep in mind that the official price set by the Municipality of Rome to get to Rome by cab from Fiumicino is 48 €.
+An option that I don't really recommend, as you pay a similar price to the transfers but without all the advantages of booking in advance.
+In any case, if you were planning to take public transport but regret it at the last moment, keep in mind that the official price set by the Municipality of Rome to get to Rome by cab from Fiumicino is 48 €.